 A Stimulus Boost for Some Earned Income Tax Filers

 - Families with three or more qualifying children can qualify for a bigger tax credit.
-Under prior law, those families could receive a credit worth 40 percent of the first $12,570 of earned income.
-That percentage was increased to 45 percent for 2009 and 2010.
-For 2012, those families can get a maximum credit of $5,891.
+For 2013, those families can get a maximum credit of $6,044.
 As indexing continues to increase the threshold, families could receive an even larger maximum credit next year.

 When you file your 2013 tax return, TurboTax will decide for you whether you qualify for one of these increases.
 Keep in mind that the new law doesn’t change the basic rules that limit who can qualify for the Earned Income Credit.
 For example, you must be a U.S. citizen (and any qualifying children must also be U.S. citizens), have earned income, and for 2013 not receive more than $3,300 in interest or dividends from rentals, royalties or stock and other assets during the year.